ANTsX/ANTsPy/examples/UsingITK.md

 The beauty of ANTsPy is the ease at which users can incorporate (i.e. wrap) their existing C++ code into Python while simultaneously leveraging the IO, visualization, and greater python inter-operability provided by ANTsPy.
-This short tutorial demonstrates just how easy the process can be.
+This short tutorial demonstrates how you can wrap your ITK C++ functions in 15 minutes or less.

 # Problem Definition